-X7R and X5R dielectric ceramic capacitors are strongly recommended if ceramics are used, as they typically maintain a capacitance range within $\pm 20\%$ of nominal over full operating ratings of temperature and voltage.
+X7R and X5R dielectric ceramic capacitors are strongly recommended if ceramics are used, as they typically maintain a capacitance range within ±20% of nominal over full operating ratings of temperature and voltage.
 Of course, they are typically larger and more costly than Z5U/Y5U types for a given voltage and capacitance.

-TANTALUM: Solid Tantalum capacitors are recommended for use on the output because their typical ESR is very close to the ideal value required for loop compensation.
-They also work well as input capacitors if selected to meet the ESR requirements previously listed.
+TANTALUM: Solid Tantalum capacitors are typically recommended for use on the output because their ESR is very close to the ideal value required for loop compensation.